NPUEval: the First LLM Benchmark for NPU Kernel Code Generation#

 Functional Correctness#

 The primary thing we care about is whether the kernels are functionally sound.
 Do the NPU outputs match our Python-generated reference values (within an acceptable threshold)?
-If they don’t it’s a non-starter.

-This is fairly trivial to evaluate since we’ve abstracted all the memory management, buffer allocation, and device programming with simple function calls acting on NumPy arrays.
+This is trivial to evaluate since we’ve abstracted all the memory management, buffer allocation, and device programming with simple function calls acting on NumPy arrays.
 We can get pass/fail for a single kernel test by comparing the arrays:

 # Check if results are within tolerance